 A few claim-drafting techniques are used to avoid indefiniteness.
-One is the odd-to-outsiders habit of using "a" the first time a noun is introduced in a claim but "the" thereafter (e.g., "a frimble . . . groozers attached to the frimble").
-This is to avoid the problem of a so-called "lack of antecedent basis":
+One is the habit of using "a" the first time a noun is introduced in a claim but "the" thereafter (e.g., "a frimble . . . groozers attached to the frimble").
+This is to avoid the problem of a so-called "lack of antecedent basis: